26 March 2013

 For the crème pâtissière, whisk the egg yolks with the sugar until pale and thick, then whisk in the cornflower.

-Add the cocoa powder to the milk and bring to a boil then switch off the heat.
+Add the cocoa powder to the milk and bring to a boil then turn off the heat.

-Pour the milk in a slow stream onto the egg mixture, whisking
+Pour the milk in a slow stream into the egg mixture, whisking

-Return the mixture to a clean pot over a medium heat and whisk
+Return the mixture the pot over a medium heat and whisk

 The cream will start to thicken.
 Once it releases a bubble or two, take it off the heat.

 Pour into a shallow bowl.
-Cover with cling film (pat the cling film so it sticks directly on to the cream) and refrigerate for at least an hour before using.
+Cover with cling film, gently touching the pastry cream, and refrigerate for at least an hour before using.

-For the meringue, put half the egg whites into a clean glass or metal bowl.
+For the meringue, put half the egg whites into the bowl of a standing mixer.
 Add the sugar, lemon juice and salt and whisk until white.

 Add the rest of the egg whites and continue whisking until the